 The May association meeting was brought forward to the last Day of April which saw some of the members spending a lovely day visiting Port Sunlight Village on the Wirral.
-It was indeed a day in the sunlight as the weather was perfect for visiting such a splendid setting with its superb gardens, museum and of special interest the Lady Leverhulme art Gallery.
+It was indeed a day in the sunlight as the weather was perfect for visiting such a splendid setting with its superb gardens, museum and of special interest: Lady Leverhulme art Gallery.

 A most enjoyable light lunch was taken in the art gallery cafe.
 A hearty serving of ‘Scouse’ was enjoyed by those who wanted to try some traditional Liverpool local cuisine.
+A brief meeting took place to take care of the items of business of the Association including the proposal of two new members.

-Leverhulme built the gallery in memory of his late wife after whom it was named.
+Leverhulme built the gallery in memory of his late wife Elizabeth after whom it was named.
 It contained his large collection of art which he wanted to make available for everyone to share.The gallery was later to be the home to lodge meetings in a room which had a secret entrance used when candidates were being initiated.
 It was also to house Leverhulme’s Masonic collection which includes regalia, jewels, and ceramics.

 For a great day out, a visit to Port Sunlight is well recommended by MAMR.

 Visit: http://portsunlightvillage.com/ for more information